|

 On this page we will help you learn how to start working with Smile.
 This "Getting Started"-page will grow over time and, dare I say it, may eventually turn into a complete user manual!
+What you need before we begin:

 <web-app>